 We started Aula as students at the University of Oxford.
 Inspired by the way in which educators and students use communication tools such as WhatsApp and Slack, Aula replaces emails and clunky learning management systems with a single platform designed to encourage interaction and engagement.

 We developed the platform by conducting more than 230 pilot classes across 30 institutions that ranged from small workshops at MIT to large physics classes at Imperial College London.

-We launched the institutional version of Aula in September 2017 and are currently working with institutions such as the University of Nottingham, Ravensbourne, the University of Derby, the Royal College of Art, and Sky School, a global high school for refugees.
+We launched the institutional version of Aula in September 2017 and are currently working with institutions such as Ravensbourne University London, the University of Coventry, and Birmingham City University.

 Aula [ˈɔ:la] means “the place people come together”.